Engee documentation

 The rounded value of the input signal does not correspond to any data input number.

-How the block handles out-of-range control input
+How does the unit handle out-of-range control input

-If the value of the control signal is greater than typemax(Int), the block converts the input value to an integer.
+If the value of the control signal is greater than typemax(Int) the block converts the input value to an integer.

 Data port for default case